 Assistant Professor of Philosophy

-Prior to joining the faculty at Purdue, I held postdoctoral fellowships at the McCoy Family Center for Ethics in Society at Stanford and the Department of History and Philosophy of Science at the University of Pittsburgh.
-I completed my PhD at Princeton, where I was advised by Tom Kelly.
+Prior to joining the faculty at Purdue, I held postdoctoral fellowships in the McCoy Family Center for Ethics in Society at Stanford (where I was also a fellow at the Institute for Human-Centered Artificial Intelligence) and in the Department of History and Philosophy of Science at the University of Pittsburgh.
+I completed my PhD at Princeton in 2020, where I was advised by the wonderful Tom Kelly.

-The easiest way to reach me is by email: brettakarlan [at] gmail [dot] com
+The easiest way to reach me is by email: bkarlan [at] purdue [dot] edu